gravitybv/strapi-plugin-permissions/README.md

 [![npm downloads][npm-downloads-src]][npm-downloads-href]
 [![License][license-src]][license-href]

+This plugin is to have persistent permissions in different environments regarding api interaction.

 ## Installation

 1. Install using `npm install @gravitybv/strapi-plugin-permissions` in the root of your Strapi project.

+### No access to @gravitybv?

+If you dont have access to the `@gravitybv` scope you need to do the following:

+1. First you will need a [personal access token (PAT)](https://github.com/settings/tokens)
+2. Create a toke with `repo` and `read:packages` scopes selected.
+Make sure to store this somehwere
+3. Run `npm login --registry=https://npm.pkg.github.com --scope=gravitybv`
+4. Login with your github username and use the PAT as password
+5. Now you should be able to install this package in other projects

 ## Usage